va4ok/userscript-builder/README.md

 ## History

+0.1.6 - Default file extension .js is used if extension is not defined into import line

 0.1.5 - Remove source path comments in code built in release mode

 0.1.4 - Remove leading dot for entry file